Understanding Your Place-Based POI Strategy

 Travel is inherently a place-based experience.

 The Zartico place-based strategy is comprised of the individual places and primary reasons people visit your destination.
 These would be considered the major drivers of tourism or places of impact (i.e. conferences, stadiums or attractions).
-Contextual points of impact bookend the primary points with groupings of categories that comprise your visitor economy (i.e. hotels, restaurants, etc.).

-Zartico partners receive unlimited access to this proprietary place-based strategy comprising over 150,000 POIs across the country and growing by over 4,000 new POIs each month.
-Zartico’s Destination Operating System leverages the highest frequency and highest resolution data available, allowing destinations to see in near real-time the patterns created by visitors and residents alike as they move throughout and experience a destination.
+Zartico clients receive unlimited access to this proprietary place-based strategy comprising over 150,000 POIs across the country and growing by over 4,000 new POIs each month.
+Zartico’s Destination Operating System (ZDOS®) leverages the highest frequency and highest resolution data available, allowing destinations to see in near real-time the patterns created by visitors and residents alike as they move throughout and experience a destination.

 When you start with Zartico, we use our place-based strategy to leverage location data.

 Zartico’s place-based strategy is the foundation of the way we can leverage the data we have to make it work for you to create great insights into your destination.
-It’s crucial that you understand this because we will need your help as the experts on your destination.

 You want to measure your visitor economy, but what does that mean?
 Not every person who comes to your destination has an impact on your visitor economy, for example that person who goes to visit Grandma but doesn’t leave the house while they are there.
 We want to measure impact– People of impact going to your places of impact to understand your visitor economy.